kennytm/cargo-kcov/README.md

 Please follow the instruction in <https://users.rust-lang.org/t/650>. **`cargo-kcov` requires v30 or above** since earlier versions of kcov do not report its version number.

-cargo-kcov requires Rust 1.16.0 or above (to use the `--message-format` flag for cargo and `--all` flag for cargo test).
+cargo-kcov requires Rust 1.16.0 or above (to use `--all` flag for cargo test).

 Install
 -------